marcusnerdicus/REDAGraphDocs/Reports/Actions/edit-a-report.md

 ## Edit a Report

-This Action enables you to change the Report name.
+This Action enables you to change the Report name or Report Criteria.
+The Criteria selections available in the Edit Modal will be based on the Report Type.

 Select **Actions > Edit**

-**Note:** the options that you can edit differ depending upon which Report has been selected.
-In some cases, you will be able to refine which data will be displayed on your Report.

-Select the **Is Shared** checkbox to indicate that the Report can be shared.
+For the Administrator Role, the **Is Shared** checkbox can be used to create Group Shared Reports.

 ![edit_report](../../images/reda_web_edit_report.PNG)